hatu-sheikh-web3-polkastarter

 But we answer these questions from a position of strength: positive cash flow, maintained capability, and continued development.
 This contrasts sharply with the desperation marked by burned treasuries, rebuilt teams, and survival mode operations.
 That positioning came directly from implementing Hatu Sheikh's guidance when it mattered most.

 For Web3 platforms seeking to survive beyond hype cycles, the lesson is that financial sustainability requires discipline that seems unnecessary during bull markets but proves essential during inevitable downturns.
 Revenue diversification, conservative treasury management, and cost flexibility determine survival.
-Hatu Sheikh taught us that at Polkastarter and CoinTerminal proves it works.
+Hassan Hatu Sheikh taught us that at Polkastarter and CoinTerminal proves it works.

 News